Probing chemical freeze-out criteria in relativistic nuclear collisions with coarse grained transport simulations: Results

 To better interpret the appearing structure, we now show in Fig. \ref{dndt_chem} the chemical freeze-out distributions of $\pi$ mesons reconstructed with the presented algorithm at $|z|\leq5$~fm at the collision energies E$_\mathrm{lab}=1.23$~AGeV (yellow), E$_\mathrm{lab}=4.0$~AGeV (lime), E$_\mathrm{lab}=10.8$~AGeV (springgreen), $\sqrt{s_\mathrm{NN}}=$ 7.7~GeV (cyan), $\sqrt{s_\mathrm{NN}}=$ 9.1~GeV (blue), $\sqrt{s_\mathrm{NN}}=$ 11.5~GeV (magenta), $\sqrt{s_\mathrm{NN}}=$ 14.5~GeV (purple), $\sqrt{s_\mathrm{NN}}=$ 19.6~GeV (pink), $\sqrt{s_\mathrm{NN}}=$ 27~GeV (red), $\sqrt{s_\mathrm{NN}}=$ 39~GeV (brown) and $\sqrt{s_\mathrm{NN}}=$ 62.4~GeV (black) in central Au+Au collisions ($b\leq3.4$~fm) from UrQMD.
 All distributions are normalized to the number of events.
-The curves corresponding to different c.m.s. energies generally show the same structure: First, a strongly emphasized peak centered at $\approx$~5-10~fm (depending on the energy) and second a small bump which shifts towards later times with increasing energy.
+The curves corresponding to the RHIC BES-II energies generally show the same structure: First, a strongly emphasized peak centered at $\approx$~5-10~fm (depending on the energy) and second a small bump which shifts towards later times with increasing energy, which is however not visible in the GSI/FAIR energy regime.
+Here, only the pronounced maximum appears.
 It is interesting that the peak of the body of the distribution does only very weakly vary with the collision energy in the explored energy regime.
 Pions created here will mainly evolve through several decay and re-formation cycles of short lived resonances like the $\Delta$ or the $\rho$.
+When comparing our chemical freeze-out time distribution with the one given in \cite{Inghirami:2019muf} where the authors investigated the kinetic freeze-out, we clearly observe that the chemical freeze-out exhibits a more narrow distribution than the kinetic freeze-out.
 This finding validates therefore that the conceptual idea of an instantaneous chemical freeze-out is to some extent reasonable while the kinetic freeze-out studied in e.g. \cite{Inghirami:2019muf} is shown to be a more continuous and spread-out process.
+The position of the small bump in contrast depends on the energy.
+We relate this effect to the $\gamma$ factor of resonances formed in string decays.
+If e.g. a $\Delta$ resonance is formed from a di-quark within a string, which decays into a $\rho+N$ and subsequently into a final state pion, the creation time satisfies: $t_\mathrm{chem.}\approx\sqrt{s_\mathrm{NN}}/(2m_p)+\Gamma_\Delta^{-1}$.

 The average chemical freeze-out times $\tau_\mathrm{chem}$ can be found in Tab. \ref{summary_table} stating that the chemical freeze-out in the RHIC BES-II energy regime occurs at $\approx$~7~fm.